DHTMLX/docs-suite/docs/data_collection/api/datacollection_resetfilter_method.md

 @descr:

-When data is [grouped](data_collection/api/datacollection_group_method.md), the [counters and aggregated values](data_collection/api/datacollection_group_method.md#group-counters-and-aggregates) of the groups are recalculated over the restored data, and the groups that were left with no items by the filter are brought back.
+When data is [grouped](data_collection/api/datacollection_group_method.md), DataCollection recalculates the [counters and aggregated values](data_collection/api/datacollection_group_method.md#group-counters-and-aggregates) of the groups over the restored data and brings back the groups that the filter left with no items.

 **Related sample**:
 - [Data.
 ResetFilter](https://snippet.dhtmlx.com/jg8wxfvc)